soft9000/PyDAO/README.md

 ------------
-Python 1000, Python 2000, and Python 3000 students who are participating in our Stock Market Resume-Builder will want to look at the NASDAQ database generator:
+Python 1000, Python 2000, and Python 3000 students who are participating in our Stock Market Resume-Builder will want to look at the NASDAQ database generator.

 Selecting Data: https://github.com/soft9000/PyDAO/blob/master/SqltDAO/DaoTest01/GenNasdaqTest.py